Reception 2024 - 2025

 P.E.

-We have P.E every Tuesday and Thursday.
+We have P.E every Tuesday, Thursday and Friday.
 We have access to both the hall and the MUGA for our P.E sessions meaning we can carry on teaching P.E regardless of the weather.
 Children should come to school dressed in their P.E kit for both days.
 It is recommended that during the winter months, children wear jogging bottoms and bring a school jumper/fleece to wear in addition.

 Water Bottles